bpmsoasolutions/jet-komponents/README.md

 /* ... */
 ```

-Now you can use the components in this way.
+That's it!
+Now you can start declaring components in this way:

 ```html
 <oj-button params="